 What if you could automate alerts sending based on your own business logic triggers.
 What if you could allow your customers to synchronously interact with using a simple IVR?
 You could build an amazingly smooth user experience.

-Enterprise Programmable Communication provides all the APIs to build such a use case and many other alerting scenarios.
+Wazo Enterprise Unified Communication provides all the APIs to build such a use case and many other alerting scenarios.
 Using the free visual builder Node-Red, you could build your own flow answering your business issues.
 Everything in a couple of clicks, voice alerting made simple 🙂

 Let’s dig in the banking example